OctopusDeploy/docs/docs/administration/security/script-integrity.md

 - Octopus provides a lot of value to you by modifying your scripts on your behalf, which invalidates the signature of the original script.
 - Octopus could dynamically re-sign the resulting script after modification, but this introduces extra complexity and additional security concerns for very little gain: the signed script has a very short life span.

-### More on PowerShell Execution Policies and Octopus
+### More on PowerShell execution policies and Octopus

 Customers who use PowerShell will typically become aware of [Execution Policies](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_execution_policies) early on.
 One question we are asked from time is how to make Octopus work in environments where the PowerShell Execution Policy is forced to `Restricted`, `AllSigned`, or `RemoteSigned`.